stephanderton/ETL-Cloud-Data-Warehouse/README.md

 ## Sample Queries

+Here are some sample queries that can be run to test out the final dimensional tables:

+- Return the top 10 most frequently played songs, based on the song ID.
+- Return the top 10 users based on the total number of songs they have listened to in the app.
+- Get the user ID for the user who has listened to the most number of songs in the app.
+- Return the top 5 sessions with the most number of songs, for the top user (found by the previous query) with ID = 49, the user who has listened to the most number of songs.

 ### Top 10 Songs in songplays

-Displays the top 10 most frequently played songs, based on the song ID.
+Return the top 10 most frequently played songs, based on the song ID.

 **Note**: some song titles appear more than once if there are multiple versions associated with variations in the artist ID.